 Use a Zoom Window in Mac OS X

-Another option when enabling zoom in OS X Lion and other newer OS X versions like Mavericks is to use a smaller floating zoom window, rather than zooming into the entire screen.
-This little zoom box appears on screen in a little rectangular floating window that zooms in on whatever elements it’s hovered over.
-Some users may prefer this to the full-screen enlargement offered in the broader zoom trick.
+Another option when enabling zoom in OS X Lion and other newer Mac OS X versions is to use a smaller floating zoom window, rather than zooming into the entire screen.
+This allows you to zoom into screen elements using a small zoom window that hovers over screen elements, kind of like a virtual magnifying glass.

 This is how to enable the hovering zoom window in Mac OS X:

 - Open “System Preferences” from the Apple menu, and click on “Accessibility” (note that prior versions of OS X will list this as a “Universal Access” preference panel)

 - Click on the “Zoom” section (again, prior versions will show this as a “Seeing” tab and then choose “Zoom”)